cstiles/XrayApiClient/README.md

 # Overview

-This client provides a simple way to access your data via the Ghost Inspector API.
+This client provides a simple way to access your data via the Xrays API.
 # Example